testmailtt/webhook.site/docs/webhookscript/functions/flow.md

 The maximum amount of seconds allowed is 604800 (7 days).

+### dont_save()

+Marks the request so it is not saved in Webhook.site, which is useful when receiving a large amount of requests.
+The request can still be seen when it comes in, but will not be available through through the app later, or through the API.
+The action is useful in cases where e.g. a URL receive a large amount of requests.

 ### exec(***string*** code) : ***any***

 Executes code in `code` and returns the result.
 The code will inherit the execution scope.